Sametzn/stegonagrafi-methods/README.md

 #Installing required libraries for DCT

 -pip install numpy opencv-python matplotlib scipy
+# LSB Algorithm

+## 1. Converting the Message to Binary Format
+Represent the message you want to hide in ASCII codes or directly in binary format.
+For example, the message "hello" could be represented as:

+h: 01101000
+e: 01100101
+l: 01101100
+l: 01101100
+o: 01101111

+## 2. Selecting an Image
+Choose an image to hide the message in (PNG or BMP formats are preferred because they do not use lossy compression).

+## 3. Hiding the Message in the LSBs of Pixels
+Examine each pixel of the image (in RGB format, each pixel has 3 channels: Red, Green, and Blue).

+The Least Significant Bit (LSB) of each channel is modified, and one bit of the message you want to hide is written into it.

+Repeat this process for each pixel and channel.

+## 4. Creating the New Image
+After placing all the message bits into the LSBs of each pixel, create a new image.
+The image will usually show no visible change, as only the LSBs have been altered.

+## 5. Extracting the Message (Decoding)
+To extract the hidden message, read the LSB of each pixel.

+Combine the LSBs you read to retrieve the original hidden message.

+These steps form the basic logic of the LSB steganography process.
 # JPEG Algorithm (DCT)

 **Converting the Image to Grayscale:**